Exploring the Mysteries of the First Christmas

 God will do anything to draw you to His saving grace.
 He is seeking—not hoping and wishing, but actively seeking—us to worship Him.
 This is His will for us.

-We may be unable to explain everything that happened in the days leading up to Jesus’ birth, when the Magi and shepherds visited, or any other part of the Bible.
+We may be unable to explain everything that happened in the days leading up to Jesus’ birth or many other mysteries in the Bible.
 Some parts will not make immediate sense to us on this side of heaven.
 But His will for us is always the same.

-God still invites us to go and find Jesus and make widely known His glory and love every day to everyone we meet until we finally see Him face to face one wonderful day.
+God still invites us to go and find Jesus and make His glory and love widely known every day to everyone we meet until we finally see Him face to face one incredible day.

 Please follow and like us: